squadramunter/EternalBlue-Meterpreter/README.md

-# EthernalBlue-Meterpreter
+# EternalBlue-Meterpreter
-Meterpreter Session using EthernalBlue
+Meterpreter Session using EternalBlue

 HOW TO EXPLOIT ETERNALBLUE TO GET A
 METERPRETER